bart4223/NGEngineControl/README.md

 #  NGEngineControl

 NGEngineControl is an [Arduino](http://arduino.cc) library for NGEngineShield.
-The code only works with NGEngineShield.
+The code only works with ENGine Shield.

 ## Documentation